QualNet Network Simulator Software

 QualNet is composed of the following components:

 - QualNet Architect — A graphical scenario design and visualization tool.
 In Design mode, you can set up terrain, network connections, subnets, mobility patterns of wireless users, and other functional parameters of network nodes.
-You can create network models by using intuitive, click and drag operations.
+By using intuitive, click and drag operations, you can create network models.
 You can also customize the protocol stack of any of the nodes.
 You can also specify the application layer traffic and services that run on the network.
 In Visualize mode, you can perform in-depth visualization and analysis of a network scenario designed in Design mode.
 As the simulations are running, users can watch packets at various layers flow through the network and view dynamic graphs of critical performance metrics.
 Real-time statistics are also an option, where you can view dynamic graphs while a network scenario simulation is running.

 - QualNet Analyzer — A statistical graphing tool that displays hundreds of metrics collected during simulation of a network scenario.
 You can choose to see pre-designed reports or customize graphs with their own statistics.
 Multi-experiment reports are also available.
 All statistics are exportable to spreadsheets in CSV format.